ALLEZ ELIZABETH - LANGUAGE LEARNING FEATURED IMAGE - AMERICAN SIGN LANGUAGE

 1. Dr. Bill Vicars – Another great YouTube channel for learning ASL.
 The format isn't as organized, but you still get what you need.
 His website LifePrint goes into more detail.

 2. Handspeak – is another excellent ASL Video Dictionary.
-Start with the ASL 101 Tutorial, which a self-paced lesson plan for beginners.
+Start with the ASL 101 Tutorial, which is a self-paced lesson plan for beginners.

-4. Signing Savvy – is an ASL Video Dictionary.
+4. Signing Savvy is an ASL Video Dictionary.
 You can even build flashcards and share them with others.
 How cool is that?!

 5. Signed with Heart – This is a short video course on YouTube.
 I'm not sure if it's still being updated, but the videos are still relevant and useful.